fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 There is not a direct correspondence between ATS messages and FIXM, though there is a close association.
-At the message level, the association is with the FF-ICE messages described in section3.3.1.
+At the message level, the association is with the FF-ICE messages described in [this chapter](fixm-in-support-of-ffice/message-templates?id=overview).
 The mapping from FF-ICE Messages to ATS messages focuses on the individual ATS message fields (7, 8, etc.) rather than the messages themselves.
 In general, the mapping is independent of the message type: regardless of